RobinWijnant/VS-Code-Docker-XDebug/README.md

 I was looking for a solution in which I would not have to hard code the docker host ip-address.
 Follow these steps to set it up for your container.

 Looking for a [LAMP or development stack](https://github.com/RobinWijnant/docker-compose-dev-stack)?
-I have created mine with this Xdebug settings.
+I have created mine with these Xdebug settings.

 ## Configuration